grand-stack/fullstack-graphql-workshop/2_GRANDstack/README.md

 ## Deploying To Netlify

-Now let's deploy our application using Netlify.
+Now let's deploy our application using [Netlify](https://www.netlify.com/).
 Netlify allows use to build and host static content as well as Lambda functions which we'll use to serve our GraphQL API.
+Netlify has a free tier that will allow us to deploy applications without entering a credit card.

 ## Exercise ⏲️ `15 minutes`